cloudrex/discord-cards/README.md

 #### Cards Discord

-**What is this?** It's a card strategy game similar to YuGiOh! recreated in Discord.
+**What is this?** It's a card strategy game similar to Yu-Gi-Oh! recreated in Discord.